 4. A First-Year Seminar that has significant Asian content and is taught by an Asian Studies Advisory Committee faculty member may be included in major coursework.

 5. Majors may petition to change any of the above restrictions, subject to approval by the Asian Studies Program.

 For the Senior Capstone, students should contact an AST advisor at the end of the third year to choose between the two options described below.
 Detailed guidelines for the Senior Capstone are available through an AST advisor.

 Option A) Senior Project—Conducted during the last semester at the University, the senior project is intended to showcase the student’s accomplishment as an AST major.
-Students may choose, in consultation with an AST advisor, to pursue a portfolio, semesterlong research project, or other significant project as the culminating experience as an AST major.
+Students may choose, in consultation with an AST advisor, to pursue a semester-long research project, portfolio, or other significant project as the culminating experience as an AST major.
 The project is reviewed by a committee, which consists of three AST and/or AST Advisory Committee faculty.
 Required: one semester of 400-level Directed Study of 4 credits.

 II.
 Language Requirement

 Majors must demonstrate proficiency in an Asian language at the second-year completion level.
 Currently, the Asian Studies Program offers two language programs: Chinese and Japanese.
 Students who wish to pursue another Asian language may do so, subject to approval by the AST Advisory Committee including advanced approval of how the proficiency requirement will be fulfilled.

 Study abroad in an Asian location is required.
 Relevant courses from study abroad may be counted toward AST coursework, subject to the Coursework Requirement restrictions previously stated.

 Advanced Placement in Chinese and Japanese